chinmaybhole/Attendence-system/README.md

 # Database-system
-Notes and codes of Database
+1.Notes and codes of Database
-## Add note in notes folder & code in codes folder
+Add note in notes folder & code in codes folder